gateio/gateapi-php/docs/Api/SpotApi.md

 List personal trading history

-Spot and margin trades are queried by default.
+Spot,portfolio and margin trades are queried by default.
 If cross margin trades are needed, `account` must be set to `cross_margin`  You can also set `from` and(or) `to` to query by time range.
 If you don't specify `from` and/or `to` parameters, only the last 7 days of data will be retured.
 The range of `from` and `to` is not alloed to exceed 30 days.
 Time range parameters are handled as order finish time.

 ### Example